-The practicum program places students on-site in collecting institutions to prepare them for future careers in the cultural sector.
+The practicum program places students on-site in a variety of local institutions to prepare them for future careers in the cultural sector.
 Typical places of employment include the National Gallery of Canada, Ottawa Art Gallery, Canadian Museum of History, Library and Archives Canada and Parks Canada.

 An honours bachelor's degree, or the equivalent, in art history or a related discipline, with at least a B+ standing.
 Related disciplines may include anthropology, history and Canadian studies.
-Applicants without a background in art history may be required to take up to a maximum of 2.0 credits in certain designated courses from the undergraduate art history program.
-In addition, all students are required to demonstrate a reading knowledge of French (or another language to be approved by the art history graduate supervisor).
+Applicants without a background in art or architectural history may be required to take up to a maximum of 2.0 credits in certain designated courses from the undergraduate art history program.
+In addition, all students are required to demonstrate a reading knowledge of French (or another language to be approved by the program's graduate supervisor).